lorenzo-rovigatti/comp_bio_notes/quantum.md

 # The Hellmann-Feynman Theorem

-In *ab initio* simulations, such as molecular dynamics and geometry optimization, calculating the forces on atoms is crucial for determining how atomic structures evolve.
+In the sections above I have sketched a way of solving the electronic problem and obtain the ground-state electron density.
+However, in *ab initio* simulations we have to also evolve the positions of the nuclei.
+How do we connect $n(r)$ to the forces acting on the nuclear degrees of freedom?
 The Hellmann-Feynman theorem provides a convenient and efficient way to compute these forces within the framework of quantum mechanics, without requiring the explicit calculation of the derivatives of the wavefunction.

 The theorem states that when a system is in an eigenstate of its Hamiltonian, the force on a nucleus can be calculated directly from the electron density and the external potential.
 This result greatly simplifies force calculations in Density Functional Theory (DFT) and other quantum mechanical methods, making it possible to efficiently perform simulations of atomic motion.